-This metric measures the percent of long-term residents that suffered from a urinary tract infection.
-While a higher rate infections could reflect poorly on a nursing home's nursing care, it is problematic to compare between nursing homes due to inconsistent reporting standards.
+This figure measures the percentage of long-term residents who experienced urinary tract infections.
+Although more infections may reflect poorly on a facility's cleanliness, it can be difficult to compare between facilities due to facilities having varying reporting standards.

 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of residents who were given antipsychotic medications.
-These drugs may be used for a variety of medical conditions, including cognitive disorders.
+This indicates the percent of patients who were prescribed antipsychotic medications.
+These drugs are sometimes used for several medical conditions, such as Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents given antianxiety drugs.
-Antianxiety medications are given to patients suffering from depression or anxiety.
+This figure indicates the percentage of long-term stay residents taking antianxiety drugs.

 Managing Depression Among Residents

-This metric is a measure of the percent of long-term stay residents who are showing depressive symptoms.
-Some argue this is a reasonable measure of patient quality of care.
+This metric is a measure of the percent of long-term stay patients showing depressive symptoms.

 Appropriate Vaccine Usage

-This is a measure of the percent of long-term patients that received the flu and pneumonia vaccines.
-Respiratory viruses can be very dangerous for nursing home residents, making these types of vaccines critical to patient safety.
+This datapoint is a measure of the percentage of long-term care patients that were administered the flu and pneumonia vaccines.
+Respiratory viruses can be fatal for nursing home patients, making these types of vaccines critical to patient health.

 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term care patients that needed additional assistance with activities of daily living over time.
-ADL's include activities such as moving around and using the bathroom.
-Some argue this is a reliable measure of a patient's well-being.
+This is a measure of the percentage of long-term care patients who required additional assistance with activities of daily living over time.
+ADL's include activities such as taking medications and eating.
+Many in the industry argue that this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile